entityc/ec-sb-tutorial-service/README.md

 This will bring you to the login screen.
 Since this is the first time to use the site we will need to register.
 Under the **Log In** button there is a link: **Sign Up here**.
 Click that and it will take you to the signup screen.
 There you can sign up with your name, email address and password.

-After signing up, it will bring you to the "user" side of the website where you can just view tutorials.
-Since we just started, there are no tutorials.
-We need to jump over to the admin side of the site however, our just created user is not an admin.
-Normally someone on such a site with admin permissions would upgrade your permissions however we are the very first user so we will need to go directly into our database and upgrade us that way (once we are an admin we will be able to change permissions of future users via the web admin console).
+After signing up, go ahead and shutdown the microservice (press ctrl-c in the shell where you invoked `run.sh` above).
+We need to make this first user an admin but since there are no admins available yet to do this, we will have to go into the database directly and upgrade us that way (once we are an admin we will be able to change permissions of future users via the web admin console).

 In a shell use `psql` to connect to your database (if you configured it differently than the default, use those settings).